InfiniteEndeavours/Portfolio-Site/README.md

 Resolving deltas: 100% (149/149), done.`

 6. If you set up VSCode in your path, you can then type `code Portfolio-Site` to enter a VSCode session in the repository.

+## Development

+All development was done using [Gitpod](https://gitpod.io).

+To use Gitpod for development, I performed the following;

+1. Created a repository using the template provided by Code Institute.

+2. Logged into Gitpod and selected 'New Workspace'.

+3. Wait for Gitpod to build the container image.

+4. Start development once loaded.

 ## Deployment